The Carbon Atom

 Galvanized Steel

-Besides incorporating the general benefits of steel, galvanized steel has an added strength of corrosion resistance, by integrating a zinc-iron coating.
-The zinc protects the metal as it provides a barrier to corrosive elements in the enviornment.
+Besides incorporating the general benefits of steel, galvanized steel has an added corrosion resistance strength by integrating a zinc-iron coating.
+The zinc protects the metal by providing a barrier to corrosive environmental elements.

 Summary

-The advantages of steel are numerous, from great tensile and compression strength to the speed of manufacturing to low cost, it is the metal of choice in construction when compared to iron.
+The advantages of steel are numerous, from great tensile and compression strength to the speed of manufacturing to low cost; it is the metal of choice in construction when compared to iron.

-Although iron and steel appear to be similar, they are two distinct materials that have specific characteristics and qualities.
-Iron is a pure mineral and steel is an alloy material that contains a percentage of carbon.
-Depending on the amount of carbon mixed with iron, different products emerge, and this includes creation of steel.
+Although iron and steel appear similar, they are two distinct materials with specific characteristics and qualities.
+Iron is a pure mineral, and steel is an alloy material that contains a percentage of carbon.
+Different products emerge depending on the amount of carbon mixed with iron, including steel creation.

-Steel is a far stronger material and there is no better metal at this time that is used when strength and cost are major factors.
+Steel is a far stronger material, and there is no better metal currently used when strength and cost are major factors.